farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 When a PC accumulates `stress`, their actions are limited because of the narrative restrictions their `condition` creates.

-The condition clock exists to pace the game, since not every action will go well, and failing an action has consequences which will affect the characters for some time.
+The stress clock exists to pace the game, since not every action will go well, and failing an action has consequences which will affect the characters for some time.

 Things will eventually go back to normal, and the PCs will recover.
 But for the recovery to happen, it needs to happen in the **fiction first**.